mohamedgalal30/test/.github/pull_request_template.md

 - [ ] I have lint my code locally prior to submission.

 ### Reviewer Checklist:
-- [ ] I have review th PR locally
+- [ ] I have reviewed the PR locally
-- [ ] I have ran the PR and test it.
+- [ ] I have ran the PR and tested it.